awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key Policies<a name="key_permissions"></a>

 When you create a CMK, you determine who can use and manage that CMK\.
 These permissions are contained in a document called the *key policy*\.
-You can use the key policy to add, remove, or modify permissions at any time for a customer\-managed CMK, but you cannot edit the key policy for an AWS\-managed CMK\.
+You can use the key policy to add, remove, or change permissions at any time for a customer\-managed CMK, but you cannot edit the key policy for an AWS\-managed CMK\.
 For more information, see [Authentication and Access Control for AWS KMS](control-access.md)\.

 ## Grants<a name="grant"></a>